 Everyone has their own recipe for dolma, but I like my own version of grape leaf rolls the most.

-Grape leaves are sour, and when we cook them with meat and rice it turns into very delicious food.
+Grape leaves are sour, but when we cook them with meat and rice, they produce an unbelievably delicious flavor.
 The added spices should emphasize the taste, but not overpower it.
 This is why I only use certain spices – salt, black pepper, coriander seeds, dried or fresh basil, and cumin to make my dolma.
 I also like adding lamb fat, when available.
 That’s it.
 I keep it simple.
 I would not skip any of the spices listed in the recipe though as they add that special unique flavor to the dish.

 I usually eyeball the ingredients, and never measure them using a scale or cups.
 I make sure that the volume of the ground meat and chopped onions are almost the same.
 The volume of rice is double less than the volume of meat.